Sorority Treasurer and Her Duties

 A sorority’s chapter treasurer may be tasked with managing tens of thousands of dollars, though the amount will vary based on chapter size and other factors.

 As the central hub of knowledge for chapter finances, the sorority treasurer must understand both her own duties and those of other officers.
 No other officer or sister can function in her duties without the proper management and distribution of chapter finances.

-While a sorority treasurer’s role has evolved in the modern era of internet communication, made somewhat easier by the use of sorority software, the human element of the sorority treasurer position is a vital component of the chapter’s hierarchy.
+While a sorority treasurer’s role has evolved somewhat in the modern era of internet communication, made somewhat easier by the use of sorority software, the human element of the sorority treasurer position is a vital component of the chapter’s hierarchy.

-A sorority treasurer’s duties may include: consulting with chapter officers and other sorority officials to balance and finalize a budget; maintaining that budget throughout her term and adjusting when necessary; ensuring membership dues and other fees are collected, and that all members, parents, university officials and sorority officials are properly informed regarding financial responsibilities and the state of the budget; ensuring proper payment of fees, taxes, utilities, and other outstanding balances by the chapter; training the incoming treasurer when her term ends; and following all additional duties outlined in the chapter’s guidelines.
+A sorority treasurer’s duties may include: consulting with chapter officers and other sorority officials to balance and finalize a budget; maintaining that budget throughout her term and adjusting when necessary; ensuring membership dues and other fees are collected, and that all members, parents, university officials, and sorority officials are properly informed regarding financial responsibilities and the state of the budget; ensuring proper payment of fees, taxes, utilities, and other outstanding balances by the chapter; training the incoming treasurer when her term ends; and following all additional duties outlined in the chapter’s guidelines.